GantMan/React_Native_Tips_n_Tricks/README.md

 If you've implemented `RefreshControl` for pull to refresh, you can't animate to the top without triggering the Refresh (it looks horrible).
 You'll have to go with `this.refs.someListView.getScrollResponder().scrollTo(0, 0)`

+    // If less than version 0.19, use scrollWithoutAnimation(0,0)

 ## Screens
 ### Avoiding the Keyboard with Views
 Firstly, we need to listen to keyboard events, you'll need to import `DeviceEventEmitter`.
 You'll also need to know the screen's full height, so we can subtract out the keyboard.
 For this we'll import `Dimensions`.